fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

 # Time-frequency analysis using Hanning window, multitapers and wavelets

 {% include markup/info %}
-This tutorial was written specifically for the practicalMEEG workshop in Paris in December 2019, and is an adjusted version of the [time frequency analysis tutorial](/tutorial/timefrequencyanalysis).
+This tutorial was written specifically for the practicalMEEG workshop in Paris in December 2019, and is an adjusted version of the [time-frequency analysis tutorial](/tutorial/timefrequencyanalysis).
 {% include markup/end %}

 ## Introduction